SOCI 620: Quantitative Methods 2

 Description

-As the second of two courses in the quantitative methods sequence, this class will introduce students to statistical techniques that extend and diverge from standard multivariate regression models.
+As the second of two courses in the quantitative methods sequence, this class will build insight into the underlying logic of standard multivariate regression models and introuce students to statistical techniques that extend and diverge from those models.
 To this end, the course will have two main goals.
 First, students will become familiar with a range of quantitative methods common in social science research.
 Methodological topics will include generalized linear models for predicting categorical, ordered, and count data, multilevel/hierarchical linear models, and strategies for analyzing time-series and panel data.
 Students will learn to critically interpret these methods as they are used in the literature, and to utilize the methods for their own research.

-The second goal of the course will be to provide students with an overarching framework to understand the methods we discuss as well as techniques they may encounter elsewhere.
-Instruction will therefore focus on a probabilistic interpretation of statistical models through a Bayesian lens.
+The second (and perhaps the more central) goal of the course will be to provide students with an overarching framework to understand not just the methods we discuss, but the models and techniques they may encounter elsewhere in the literature.
+Instruction will therefore focus on a probabilistic interpretation of statistical models.
 In addition to fostering a strong understanding of statistical dependence and parametric estimation, this approach will unify the methods we cover and enable students to build interpretable, theory-driven models of their own.

 Requirements